-- File / New \rightarrow File...

-- WComp.NET / UPnP Device Web Service Proxy

-- Select the Light in the device list and all the methods and state variables that you want to access via the proxy component (generally all of them).
+- File / New \rightarrow File... - WComp.NET / UPnP Device WebService Proxy - Select the Light in the device list, all methods and state variables that you want to access via the proxy component (generally all of them).
 Click on Next and then on Finish.
-You've just generated a proxy component for this UPnP device.

-- Reload the available components list to be able to access this newly generated component (using the menu entry WComp.NET / Reload Beans...) - Find the component in the category "Beans: UPnP Device" (Tools tab) and instantiate it in the container.
+You've just generated a proxy component for this UPnP device. - Reload the available components list to be able to access this newly generated component (using the menu entry WComp.NET / Reload Beans...) - Find the component in the category "Beans: UPnP Device" (Tools tab) and instantiate it in the container.